dapphub/dapptools/src/dapp/README.md

 The commands of `dapp` can be customized with environment variables or flags.
 These variables can be set at the prompt or in a `.dapprc` file.

-Below is a non-comprehensive list of some common configuration options:
+Below is a non-comprehensive list of some common configuration options (more can be found in the sourcecode):

 | Variable                   | Default                    | Synopsis                                                                                                                                   |
 |----------------------------|----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|